open-telemetry/opamp-spec/README.md

 If the status report is processed successfully by the Server then the [Body](#body) field MUST be set to [DataForAgent](#dataforagent-message) message.
-If the status report processing failed then the [Body](#body) field MUST be set to ErrorResponse message.
+If the status report processing failed then the [Body](#body) field MUST be set to ServerErrorResponse message.

 Here is the sequence diagram that shows how status reporting works (assuming server-side processing is successful):